LN-Zap/peerswap-playground/README.md

 # Peerswap Playground

-This playground priovides a docker stack that comprises of bitcoind, elementsd, 2x lnd nodes and 2x peerswap clients.
-It connects everything toether, initialises the wallets, and creates a channel between the two nodes.
+This PeerSwap Playground provides a docker stack that comprises bitcoind, elementsd, 2x lnd nodes and 2x peerswap clients.
+It connects everything together, initializes the wallets, and creates a channel between the two nodes.

 You can use this to get familiar with [Peerswaps](https://www.peerswap.dev/).